• Skip to primary navigation

 Instructions

-• To remove the bitterness from the livers, soak them for 5 minutes in boiling water (during this time the liver will change color and become gray), then drain the water and boil the livers with carrots until they are soft and ready (approximately 20-30 minutes)
+• To remove the livers' bitter taste, soak them for 5 minutes in boiling water (during this time, the liver will change color and become gray).
+Then, drain the water and boil the livers with carrots until they are soft and ready (approximately 20-30 minutes).

-• Chop the onion and fry it in some oil
+• Chop the onion and sauté it in some oil.

-• Combine the boiled livers, carrots, fried onions, and soft butter.
-Blend them with a food processor until completely smooth
+• Combine the boiled livers, carrots, sautéed onions, and soft butter.
+Blend them with a food processor until completely smooth.

-• Add salt and pepper to taste, stir well, spread on crackers or bread.
+• Add salt and pepper to taste, stir well, spread on crackers or bread, and enjoy!

 Video